From Stones

 Nearly Lost to Time

 When the mill shut down and families moved on, the town of Bridal Veil faded into memory—and the cemetery was left behind.
 Decades passed, and the burial ground fell into disrepair, swallowed by blackberry vines, moss, and silence.
 Headstones tilted and disappeared; names wore away.
-But in the mid-1980s, Geri and Rod, who lived on neighboring land, began clearing the overgrowth.
+But in the mid-1980s, Geri and Rod Canzler, who lived on neighboring land, along with the Kaiser family and others, began clearing the overgrowth.
 With quiet dedication, they uncovered lost graves and sparked a grassroots effort to recover the site’s stories.
 What had nearly vanished was slowly revived—through care, curiosity, and the belief that even forgotten lives deserve to be remembered.

 Restoring Respect

-Today, volunteers and local residents are helping restore Bridal Veil Cemetery with tools, stories, and heart.
-In a short video interview, meet those working to uncover names, clean headstones, and preserve the past.
-Their efforts turn silence into storytelling—giving dignity back to the forgotten.
+In 2006 the Bridal Veil Historical Preservation Society was formed by Geri and Rod Canzler, and a group of dedicated volunteers.
+Together they tracked down the heirs to the founders of the Bridal Veil Lumbering Company and gained the deed to the cemetery.
+Over the years local residents have helped to restore and maintain the cemetery with tools, stories, and heart.
+In a short video interview, meet some of those who recently helped to preserve the past.
+Their efforts build on the years of hard work done by others, and help to continue to turn silence into storytelling—giving dignity back to the forgotten.
 The work is ongoing, but each act of care is a tribute, reminding us that remembrance is a living thing.